RAW Lab · HKUST(GZ) · AI Thrust

 Principal Investigator · Assistant Professor

 Dr. Ziteng Cui is an incoming Assistant Professor at the AI Thrust, HKUST(GZ).
-He received his Ph.D. from the University of Tokyo (2025) under Prof. Tatsuya Harada, where he was awarded the Dean's Award of the Graduate School of Engineering.
+He received his Ph.D. from the University of Tokyo, where he was awarded the Dean's Award of the Graduate School of Engineering.
 His research sits at the intersection of physics-based vision, computational photography, and physical AI.
 He like pixel, vision and light, publish papers at CVPR, ECCV, NeurIPS, ICCV, AAAI, T-PAMI, IJCV, Siggraph Asia, etc.

-interested in computational photography, low-level vision, 3D vision, and physical AI.
+interested in computer vision, computational photography, world model, low-level vision, 3D vision, and physical AI.

 Get in Touch